TurboSource-Marialis/machtiani/README.md

    git clone --recurse-submodules <repo-url>.git machtiani
    ```

-2. Create a `.env` file in the root of the `machtiani` directory with the following content:
+2. Create a `.env` file in the root of the `machtiani` project directory with the following content:

    ```env
    OPENAI_MACHTIANI_API_KEY="your_openai_api_key"